 It works by stopping the ovaries from releasing eggs each month.
 Progestins in the tablet thicken the mucus in the cervix, which makes it more difficult for sperm to travel, and it thins the womb lining, making it more difficult for the eggs to implant themselves.

-Combined contraceptive pills are oral tablet that are either taken every day, or for 21 straight days, which can then be followed by a week off where a period-like bleed takes place.
+Combined contraceptive pills are oral tablets that are either taken every day, or for 21 straight days, which can then be followed by a week off where a period-like bleed takes place.
 New FSRH guidance suggests this is may not be required, however.

 The mini pill only contains a single hormone, progestogen.
 Like the combined pill, it prevents unwanted pregnancies by thickening the mucus in the cervix to prevent sperm from travelling.
 It also thins the womb’s lining to stop fertilised eggs from attaching and growing there.